You can use QLM Professional to implement a software subscription model.

 When a customer purchases a subscription for your product, say for 1 year, you issue an activation key that has a 1-year expiry date.

 When the customer activates the license, they will receive a computer bound key that has the same expiry date.

-At the day of the expiry of the license, you can extend the license by another period in one of 2 ways:
+At the day of the expiry of the license, you can extend the license by another period in several ways:

-1. From the QLM Console / Manage Keys / Renew Subscription.
+1. From the QLM Console / Manage Keys / Extend Expiry.

 Once the QLM server has the new subscription expiry date, the customer must contact the server to activate this new expiry date.
-This can be done in two ways:
+This can be done in several ways:

 1. By enabling server-side validation, your application connects to the server and reactivates the license automatically without any user input.